SAYEGH Listed by payload Ransomware Group

 Sayegh 1944 presents itself as an educational company, yet its activities appear broad and somewhat lacking in transparency.
 Under the umbrella of developing learning materials and services for schools, it spans multiple areas where a clear core expertise is hard to identify.
 Overall, it gives the impression of an organization trying to cover many segments of education without demonstrating a strong, well-defined specialization or standout results.

-On April 1, 2026, the ransomware group Payload added Sayegh 1944 to its leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On April 1, 2026, the ransomware group Payload added Sayegh 1944 to its leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Available reporting describes Sayegh 1944 as an educational company that develops learning materials and services for schools.
 Public reporting indicates the firm operates across multiple segments of education, though its exact scope and core specialization remain unclear.
 The ransomware incident resulted in the theft of internal files; the precise number of records or individuals affected has not been disclosed.
 Payload posted details of the breach on its leak site, a common tactic used to pressure victims.
 No ransom amount or payment deadline has been publicly confirmed in available reporting.